SRaent/FiNTA/README.md

 auto_startpoint 100 60 10
 ```
 where a maximal number of 100 startpoints will be generated at least 60 pixel apart and with a minimum negative second order derivative of 10.

+## The <imagename\> keyword
+The "<imagename\>" keyword can be used in any path that is specified in the settings file.
+It will be replaced by the name of the image that is beeing analyzed in the respective run of the programm.

 ## Drawing commands